This article aims to offer practical information for international people working in France.

 - Since Jan.
 2017 French employees have the right to disconnect from their mobiles/computers outside working hours droit à la déconnexion.

 - Since January 2018 employees are able to telework by right.
 See our Remote Working article

 - If you do not have an EU passport allowing you to work in France/EU, you can apply for the EU Blue Card which is a work and residence permit for non-EU/EEA nationals!
 For this you must have a written offer of employment in France or the EU (excluding Ireland & Denmark who are not part of the scheme) for a minimum of 6 months, the minimum salary is the average of what a professional in that role would earn, you must also have a Masters degree or equivalent level and have at least 5 years professional experience.

 - More French Labour Law

 French employment law is complex and evolving!
-The above text is general, we cannot squeeze details into this short article!
-Every individual situation is different, you are advised to research your own personal circumstances.
-Learn more about your rights in France by clicking on links in the above article.
+The above text is general and very individual situation is different.
+We advise that you research your own personal circumstances.
+To earn more click on the links in the above article.

 |Lynda Petit is an experienced recruitment consultant.
 Member of the National Association of Human Resource Directors, Paris.
 Qualified in Human Resource Management from the (CIPD) Chartered Institute of Personnel & Development, London.
 Her work experience has been acquired within international companies including start-up and agency in France and the UK.|